orsonteodoro/gcf2/profiles/gaming/README.md

-    false sense of security or a fake facade of comprehensive security because there are security holes that are left open because the performance of the fix is unacceptable, insecure design flaws in silicon, vendors are unwilling to fix them, because of Godel's Incompleteness Theorem implications/metaphors, and many more.
+    false sense of security or a fake facade of comprehensive security because there are security holes that are left open because the performance of the fix is unacceptable, insecure design flaws in silicon, vendors are unwilling to fix vulnerabilities, because of Godel's Incompleteness Theorem implications/metaphors, and many more.

   - Harden the whole disk and keep 2 kernels but limit the worst case penalty